 Newswise — Tulane University anthropology professor William Balée has been named a 2019 Guggenheim Fellow by the John Simon Guggenheim Memorial Foundation to document the historical ecology of the lower Amazon basin.

-The Guggenheim Fellowship is given annually to a select group of scholars, artists and scientists who have demonstrated exceptional capacity for productive scholarship or extraordinary creative ability in the arts.
-Almost 3,000 applied for the 168 fellowships awarded in this year’s competition.
+The is given annually to a select group of scholars, artists and scientists who have demonstrated exceptional capacity for productive scholarship or extraordinary creative ability in the arts.
+Almost 3,000 applied for in this year’s competition.

 “We are exceptionally proud to have William Balée honored with this award, which represents one of academia’s highest accolades,” said Brian Edwards, dean of the Tulane University School of Liberal Arts.
 “His research on the interaction of humans and the environment in the Amazon could not be more timely or essential, and is a superlative example of how great scholarship with a localized focus helps us to understand and address issues of global relevance.”